wwymak/mojo-gpu-puzzles/book/src/puzzle_09/essentials.md

 - **Set breakpoints inside GPU kernels** - pause execution when any thread hits your breakpoint
 - **Switch between GPU threads** - examine what different threads are doing at the same moment
 - **Inspect thread-specific data** - see how the same variable has different values across threads
-- **Debug memory access patterns** - catch out-of-bounds access, race conditions, and memory corruption (more on detecting such issues in the Puzzle 10 TODO)
+- **Debug memory access patterns** - catch out-of-bounds access, race conditions, and memory corruption (more on detecting such issues in the Puzzle 10)
 - **Analyze parallel execution** - understand how your threads interact and synchronize

 ### Connecting to concepts from previous puzzles